Undergraduate Academics

 Intermediate, Seminar—Year | 10 credits

-In the first semester, we will practice the fundamental skill of successful television writers—the ability to craft entertaining and compelling stories for characters, worlds, and situations created by others.
+In fall, we will practice the fundamental skill of successful television writers—the ability to craft entertaining and compelling stories for characters, worlds, and situations created by others.
 Though dozens of writers may work on a show over the course of its run, the “voice” of the show is unified and singular.
-The way to best learn to write for television is to draft a sample episode of a preexisting show, known as a “spec script.”
-Developing, pitching, writing, and rewriting stories hundreds of times, extremely quickly, in collaboration and on tight deadlines is what TV writers on staff do every day, fitting each episode seamlessly into the series as a whole in tone, concept, and execution.
-The first semester workshop will introduce students to these fundamental skills by taking them, step-by-step, through writing of their own spec (sample) script for an ongoing scripted (fiction) television series, comedy or drama.
-The fall will take students from premise lines, through the outline/beat sheet, to writing a complete draft of a full teleplay for a currently airing show.
-No original pilots will be pursued in the fall.
+The best way to learn to write for television is to draft a sample episode of a preexisting show, known as a “spec script.”
+Developing, pitching, writing, and rewriting stories hundreds of times, extremely quickly, in collaboration and on tight deadlines is what television staff writers do every day, fitting each episode seamlessly into the series as a whole in tone, concept, and execution.
+In fall, students will be introduced to these fundamental skills, working step-by-step through the writing of their own spec script for an ongoing scripted television series, effectively taking students from premise lines, through the outline/beat sheet, to writing a complete draft of a full teleplay for a currently airing show.
 In conference, students will work on deepening characters, understanding dramatic and comedic techniques, and developing additional components of their portfolios.
-Prospective students are expected to have an extensive working knowledge across many genres of TV shows that have aired during the past 25-30 years domestically and internationally and a commitment to developing work from concept through premise lines, beat sheets, and outlines—with multiple drafts of each—and with extensive peer collaboration before writing script pages.
-You will not be permitted to write pages until your outlines have been “green lit.”
-In the second semester, the class builds on fundamentals learned in the first semester, writing specs with the focus on creating new work: original TV pilots.
-Students will be expected to enter the class with a completed 8-12 page outline for their original show’s pilot story.
-That outline will be revised and turned into an original one-hour or half-hour show (no sitcoms).
-Focusing on engineering story machines, we power characters and situations with enough conflict to generate episodes over many years.
-Having taken both semesters—spec, pilot—students will have the beginnings of the components, in first-draft form, needed for a professional portfolio.
-In conference, students may wish to begin to develop character descriptions and pieces of a series pitch for their show or work on previously developed material.
+Students are expected to have an extensive working knowledge across many genres of television shows that have aired domestically and internationally during the past 25-30 years.
+Students are also expected to be committed to developing work from concept through premise lines, beat sheets, and outlines—with multiple drafts of each—and with extensive peer collaboration and instructor “green light” before writing script pages.
+In spring, the course will build on fundamentals learned in fall, this time with the focus on creating new work for original television pilots.
+Students will be expected to enter the spring with a completed 8- to 12-page outline for their original show’s pilot story, which will be revised and turned into an original one-hour or half-hour show.
+Focusing on engineering story machines, we will intend to power their characters and situations with enough conflict to generate episodes over many years.
+In conference, students may wish to begin to develop character descriptions and pieces of a series pitch for their show or to work on previously developed material.
+At the conclusion of the course, students will have a first draft of material needed for professional portfolios.

 Faculty